 Genetic Technologies Announces Q1 FY23 Quarterly Results and Investor Webinar Details

-/EIN News/ -- MELBOURNE, Australia, Oct.
-25, 2022 (GLOBE NEWSWIRE) -- Genetic Technologies Limited (ASX: GTG; NASDAQ: GENE, “Company”, “GTG”), a global leader in guideline-driven genomics-based tests in health, wellness and serious disease has released its results for the quarter ended September 30, 2022 (Q1 FY23).
+MELBOURNE, Australia, Oct.
+25, 2022 (GLOBE NEWSWIRE) -- Genetic Technologies Limited (GTGGENE "Company", "GTG")), a global leader in guideline-driven genomics-based tests in health, wellness and serious disease has released its results for the quarter ended September 30, 2022 (Q1 FY23).

 Q1 FY23 Highlights: